jakeseaton/aerocene/README.md

 <img width="1438" alt="screen shot 2018-05-11 at 7 41 30 pm" src="https://user-images.githubusercontent.com/7296193/39951836-598b4ce6-5553-11e8-8ac9-82c3df5939f2.png">

-# Set Up
+# Getting Set Up

 Warning: This setup process is highly complex and has a lot of moving pieces.

+## Prerequisites

+We all used our student AWS developer accounts to test and deploy it.
+If you want to run the CloudFormation, you'll need to create an account with Serverless and [configure your AWS credentials](https://serverless.com/framework/docs/providers/aws/guide/credentials/)

 To run Aerocene locally, you'll need DynamoDB installed: https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.html

 To deploy an Aerocene CloudFormation to AWS, you'll need to [install Docker](https://docs.docker.com/install/), which requires creating a free account.
-You'll also need to configure your AWS credentials.

 ## Step 1: Create a Virtual Python Environment